supki/scrobblers/README.md

 From [scrobbling guide][0]

-# How does simplest possible scrobbler look like?
+# What the simplest possible scrobbler looks like?

-We do not provide `magic ∷ IO ()` to solve any scrobbling problem you may encounter, but you can make working scrobbler simply by composing relevant parts:
+We do not provide `magic ∷ IO ()` to solve any scrobbling problem you may encounter, but you can make working scrobbler simply by composing the relevant parts:

 ```haskell
 import Control.Scrobbler